wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 -------------------------

 .. note::
-  To run the wazuh-clusterd binary, **Python 2.7** or higher is required.
-If your OS has a previous python version, please refer to `Run the cluster in CentOS 6`_ for instructions on how to update to and use **Python 2.7**.
+  To run the cluster, **Python 2.7 or higher** is required.
+In case you're using CentOS 6, please refer to `Run the cluster in CentOS 6`_ for instructions on how to update to and use **Python 2.7**.

 Follow these steps to deploy a Wazuh cluster: